 (Yes or No)

-Press No to enter Spanner Mode, which will allow you to track your position on Terrain Navigator's window.
+Press No to enter Spanner Mode, which will allow you to track your position on Terrain Navigator Pro's maps and photos.

 To switch between modes, disconnect and reconnect the USB cable.
 You will be asked which mode you wish to enter.
 Press Yes for Mass Storage (data sharing) or No for Spanner (position tracking.)

-If you always want to be in Mass Storage mode, and not be bothered with this question, set the Interface Mode (on the GPS in the Setup menu) to Gamin Serial.
+If you always want to be in Mass Storage mode, and not be bothered with this question, set the Interface Mode (on the GPS in the Setup menu) to Garmin Serial.

-While you are in Mass Storage mode, the GPS screen will show a computer connected to a GPS.
-No options on the GPS screen will be available (and no position/tracking information will be available to Terrain Navigator.)
-In Spanner mode, the GPS will work exactly as it would if it were not connected to the computer - and Terrain Navigator can use the GPS's position for live tracking.
+While you are in Mass Storage mode, the GPS screen will show a computer connected to a GPS, a USB symbol, or similar graphic.
+No options on the GPS screen will be available (and no position/tracking information will be available to Terrain Navigator Pro.)
+In Spanner mode, the GPS will work exactly as it would if it were not connected to the computer - and Terrain Navigator Pro can use the GPS's position for live tracking.
 (However, the GPS will not be able to share markers, routes, tracks, or maps until the plug is pulled, reconnected, and Mass Storage mode selected.)

 What if my GPS does not have a "Spanner" Interface Mode?Some Garmin GPSs (such as the GPSMap78) may not include a Spanner Interface Mode.
 Please contact Garmin for a system software update to add this feature to the GPS.
 (If available.)
 Garmin's Dakota series of GPSs do not have a Spanner Interface Mode and can not be used for position tracking in conjunction with Terrain Navigator.

-I don't want to do GPS tracking; I want only to share markers, routes, tracks, and maps.
-How do I accomplish this?If you do not wish to track your position on Terrain Navigator's screen, set the Interface Mode of the GPS to Garmin Serial.
+I don't want to do GPS position tracking on my TNP window; I want only to share markers, routes, tracks, and maps.
+How do I accomplish this?If you do not wish to track your position on Terrain Navigator Pro's screen, set the Interface Mode of the GPS to Garmin Serial.
 This will prevent the GPS from asking about Mass Storage when it is plugged into the computer.